CLICK "Home" To Proceed To Author Website

 Parents' Choice Silver Honor Award

-SEE THE MUSIC HEAR THE LIGHT is a coming-of-age story told in the intimate, often funny, first-person voice of a neurodivergent teen, grounded in authentic experience of Williams syndrome.
-Both hopeful and unflinching, it is about finding your rhythm, claiming your voice,
+SEE THE MUSIC HEAR THE LIGHT is a luminous coming-of-age story, told in the intimate, often humorous, first-person voice of a neurodivergent teen, grounded in authentic experience of Williams syndrome.
+Both hopeful and unflinching, it is about finding your rhythm, claiming your voice, being true to yourself,

 and seeing the light that music and love can bring.